submariner-io/submariner-website/src/content/development/release-process/_index.en.md

 ### Step 4: Create Operator and Charts Releases

-Once the pull request to pin submariner-operator has been merged, we can create the final product release:
+Once the pull request to pin submariner-operator has been merged, we can create the final release:

-1) Edit the release yaml file (`v0.8.0.yaml`).
-Update the `status` field to `released` and add the `submariner-operator` and `submariner-charts` components with their latest commit ID hashes:
+1) Update the release YAML file `status` field to `released`.
+Add the `submariner-operator` and `submariner-charts` components with their latest commit ID hashes.

    ```diff
    -status: projects